Total Knee Arthroplasty

 You should not drive for 6 weeks if the operative leg is your right leg.
 If the operative leg is your left leg, we recommend not driving for a few days after surgery as long as you are not taking any narcotics.

 A prescription for a narcotic will be given to you at your preoperative appointment.
-Dr. Faulkner or his PA, Cara, will review instructions for this medication and what other over the counter medications can be taken to control pain.
+Instructions will be given for this medication and what other over the counter medications can be taken to control pain.
 Risks and side effects will also be discussed.

 TED hose are worn to prevent blood clots in the legs.
 These should be worn for several hours a day for the first 2 weeks after surgery.